 Anatomia Italiana del Sud (meaning “of the South“) explores enchanted Sicily, a Mediterranean island at the crossroads of cultures for 3,000 years, as well as select southern sites of the Italian Peninsula.

-Examine ancient Greco-Roman depictions of the human form in sculpture, painting, and mosaic – including the body as a vehicle for religious expression in two Capuchin Crypts.
+Examine ancient Greco-Roman depictions of the human form in sculpture, painting, and mosaic – including the body as a vehicle for religious expression in three Capuchin Crypts.

-Visit university anatomy museums in Palermo and Naples, the ruins of Pompeii and Herculaneum, and the 2,500 year old Greek temples of Agrigento.
+Visit university anatomy museums in Palermo and Naples, the ruins of Pompeii, and the 2,500 year old Greek temples of Agrigento.
 Indulge in Sicilian cuisine, a cultural experience unique to no other region in Europe.

 The Northern Europe Program fuses the university anatomy museums and ancient operating theaters of London, Rembrandt’s Anatomy Lesson in the Netherlands, and the historic medical collections of Paris.